videojs/video.js/docs/index.md

 #### [Plugins][guides-plugins]

 You can package up interesting Video.js customizations and reuse them elsewhere.
-Find out how to build your own plugin or use one created by someone else.
+Find out how to build your own plugin or [use one created by someone else](https://github.com/videojs/video.js/wiki/Plugins).

+#### [Components][guides-components]

+Video.js is built around a collection of components.
+These are the building blocks of the player UI.

 #### [Tech][guides-tech]